adnaan/blog/_drafts/2017-07-07-Exploring-Dependency-Injection-in-Go.md

 ## Takeaway

-Here is a one liner for the reader:
+Here is a tl;dr for the reader:

 ```
-Pass dependencies to a service implementation as functional config options: New(defaultConfig Config, configOptions ...func(*Config) )
+Pass dependencies to a service implementation as functional config options:

+    New(defaultConfig Config, configOptions ...func(*Config))Service.

+where Service is an interface.
 ```

 Dependency Injection in other languages consider more factors specific to the ecosystem.
 It's important to evaluate which of the patterns emanating from those factors can be directly mapped to Go.
 Hopefully I have presented a strong case for a sensible dependency injection pattern in Go.